About This Listing

 I love the peace and tranquility, the rural countryside.

-The bus is 1 1/2 miles away; it is best to bring/hire a car if wishing to travel around.
+The bus is one and a half miles away; it is best to bring/hire a car if wishing to travel around.

-I'd like visitors to behave well, of course - so far they have simply loved the place and the experience.
+I'd like visitors to behave well, of course - so far the vast majority have simply loved the place and the experience.

 The number one house rule is no smoking (and not to leave stubs lying around if smoking outside).